julianjarjour/julianjarjour.github.io/_musings/mbta-signage-in-css.md

   </div>
 </div>

-The code is admittedly a bit convoluted.
-You're free to poke around in Inspect, maybe one day I'll make it more accessible.
+The code is admittedly a bit convoluted, but it works.
+If you want to use this, you're free to poke around in Inspect and/or email me for help.